kmcelwee/load-forecasting/posts/calculate-uncertainty.md

 ### The Setup

 The 3D heat equation is shown below.
-3Blue1Brown’s [introduction](https://www.youtube.com/watch?v=ly4S0oi3Yz8) to this topic served as the inspiration to this approach.
+3Blue1Brown’s [introduction](https://www.youtube.com/watch?v=ly4S0oi3Yz8) to this topic served as the inspiration for this approach.
 For our purposes, all you need to know is that the heat equation is a convenient function to flatten curves while the area under the curve remains constant.
 We want to spread out our dispatches while still using all the resources available to us.

 ![](img/heat_equ_2_3.png)